cusyio/Python4DataScience/docs/productive/licensing.rst

 Copyleft licenses oblige the licensees to place any processing of the software under the license of the original work.
 This is to prevent usage restrictions of the software.
-The best known copyleft license is the GNU General Public License (GPL).
-The copyleft of the GPL is seen as very strong, while that of the Mozilla Public License is seen as very weak.
+The best known copyleft license is the :abbr:`GPL (GNU General Public License)`.
+The copyleft of the :abbr:`GPL (GNU General Public License)` is seen as very strong, while that of the Mozilla Public License is seen as very weak.

 Since the licensors are not bound by their own copyleft, they can also publish new versions under a proprietary license or allow third parties to do so